 They are not parasitic, have chlorophyll and make their own food by photosynthesis.

 Following are the important similarities between algae and fungi:

-- Their reproductive organs do not have a protective covering.
+- Reproductive organs lack a protective covering.

 Algae and fungi differ remarkably in their structure and mode of nutrition.
 They do coexist as lichens in a symbiotic relationship.